 If you are currently working for, or have retired from, service in the federal government, you have special considerations regarding your Medicare coverage options.
-Learn more on how Medicare coordinates with Federal employee/retiree health insurance.
+Learn more about how Medicare coordinates with federal employee/retiree health insurance.

 What is the FICA Tax?
 And how does it relate to Medicare Part A?

-The Federal Insurance Contributions Act or FICA payroll tax helps you earn credits toward Social Security, and helps to fund Medicare Part A and Social Security.
-Prior to 1983, federal government employees were exempt from contributing toward the Part A, or hospital insurance portion, of FICA.
-The Social Security Act was amended and as of January 1, 1983, federal employees were required to pay toward the Medicare Part A FICA tax.
+The Federal Insurance Contributions Act, or FICA, payroll tax helps you earn credits toward Social Security, and helps to fund Medicare Part A and Social Security.
+Prior to 1983, federal government employees were exempt from contributing toward the Part A, or hospital insurance, portion of FICA.
+The Social Security Act was amended, and as of Jan.
+1, 1983, federal employees were required to pay toward the Medicare Part A FICA tax.

-Because of this change, most federal employees qualify for premium-free Part A, so long as they have enough working credits.
-Remember, to be entitled to premium-free Medicare Part A, you must have earned 10 years, or 40 working quarters of coverage, either through your own or through a spouse’s (including divorced or deceased) record.
+Because of this change, most federal employees qualify for premium-free Part A, if they have enough working credits.
+To be entitled to premium-free Medicare Part A, you must have earned 10 years, or 40 working quarters of coverage, either through your own or through a spouse’s (including divorced or deceased) record.
 Those who worked for the federal government before this change took effect were grandfathered in and deemed automatically eligible for premium-free Medicare Part A.

 Medicare & the Federal Employees Health Benefits Program (FEHBP)